 Between Rules and Freedom

 The design competition was won by Studio Dumbar, who proposed the national coat of arms in a slightly updated version.
 The national coat of arms is from 1815 when state symbols had to show force and convey military superiority.
 Some countries still use the national coat of arms as a state logo, but in the Netherlands this visual language is only used for institutions like the military, the police, and the Dutch royal family.
-By introducing this symbol for achanged the representation of the state into a stronger and stricter agent.
+By introducing this symbol as a state logo it changed the image of the state into a stronger and stricter agent.
 The ‘shield’ logo can be viewed as a representation of the 2010 cabinet policies which focussed heavily on security, stricter immigration laws, and more privacy-invading surveillance measures.